steffahn/rust-feature-ideas/brainstorming.md

 	On the last point, maybe somehow flag types that can be constructed and destructed again without _actual_ side effect except for, perhaps, some allocations (which is _the point_ of the whole idea) that can be skipped.

+*	Have types that disallow default/implicit drop, as perhaps an extension to the current `must_use` warning.
+Of course `leak` would still work, but it’s a useful strong lint to thinks that you can only “properly” get rid of in a more complex manner, especially if that manner needs some extra arguments.